 Honouring the hard work and dedication of the over 65s

-Now in their sixth year, and quickly becoming established as a real highlight in the calendar, the Churchill Awards in association with the Telegraph have become a means of recognising and demonstrating the significant role that over 65s play in British society.
+Now in their seventh year, and quickly becoming established as a real highlight in the calendar, the Churchill Awards in association with the Telegraph have become a means of recognising and demonstrating the significant role that over 65s play in British society.

 Spencer McCarthy, Chairman and Chief Executive Officer of Churchill Retirement Living, and the driving force behind the awards, explains more: